MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-custom-authentication-content.md

 When you integrate Azure OpenAI services through a gateway, there are several cross-cutting recommendations to consider that apply in all scenarios.

 Opting for Azure API Management (APIM) instead of creating your own solution has several benefits.
 It provides efficient API orchestration, easy integration with other Azure services, and cost savings by lowering development and maintenance efforts.
 APIM provides secure API management by supporting authentication and authorization directly.
 It integrates with identity providers, such as Microsoft Entra ID, enabling OAuth 2.0, and offers policy-based authorization.
-Additionally, it can take advantage of managed identities for secure access to Azure OpenAI.
+Additionally, it can take advantage of managed identities for secure, and low maintenance access to Azure OpenAI.

 ### Gateway policy enforcement